maor23/Phone_Book/README.md

 ## Phone Book project - Storing Contact Details
 This project was made as part of my studies as an Software Practical Engineer.
-In this project example I will try to build a sample forms to store contact details that you choose.
+In this project I will try to build a sample forms to store contact details that you choose.
 This project was created using Visual Studio Code.

 ## To Be Honest
 Like I said before - this project was made as part of my studies.